PiXeL16/Sea-Nec-IO/README.md

 You can also report phone numbers and thereby, help others users of the app.All the phone numbers currently displayed where reported by other users of the App.

-Its currently only functioning for `Costa Rica` but it could be easily addpted to other countries / regions.
+Its currently only functioning for `Costa Rica` but it could be easily addapted to other countries / regions.

 ##Screenshots
 ![NexusAngle](web/ss1_nexus4_angle1.png)